-A smart technology keypad in a CRE building
+A smart technology keypad in a cre building

 By Stephanie O'Neill